Academic Catalog

 MATH 425 Algorithm Design and Analysis 4.00

-Study of the design and analysis of algorithms that are based on elementary data structures such as queues, stacks and trees.
-Some graph and network algorithms (shortest paths, connectivity, coloring, flows, matchings), geometric algorithms (convex hulls, range search, nearest neighbors), NP-complexity, approximation algorithms (vertex cover, traveling salesman, scheduling), and introduction to randomized algorithms.
-Introduction to algorithm design techniques, including greedy algorithms, divide-and-conquer, and dynamic programming.
-Lower and upper bounds of program complexity are analyzed.
-Introduction to algorithms used in the area of information security.
+Techniques for the design and analysis of algorithms, including greedy algorithms, divide-and-conquer, and dynamic programming graph and network algorithms (shortest paths, connectivity, coloring, flows, matchings), geometric algorithms (convex hulls, range search, nearest neighbors), NP-complexity and lower and upper bounds of program complexity, approximation algorithms (vertex cover, traveling salesman, scheduling), and introduction to randomized algorithms.

 Prerequisites: